“once we were plankton slouched in the ocean

 Coe’s performance bears resemblance to the development of a seedling in the dark.
 She draws upon the depth of our interspecies memory in the absence of scientific knowledge as to how the Graptolite species moved or how deep in the Ocean they lived.

 In Eustatic Drift the camera meditates on the surface of images, preoccupied with that which runs beneath “there and not there”.
-Immanence is rooted in the dialectic of embodied experience that is critical to all humans.
-And to embody an awareness of our interaction with other species is critical for human survival.
+What is immanent to the Graptolite?
+What is rooted in the dialectic of an embodied experience, that is critical to all species?
+Eustatic Drift addresses a growing consciousness that our interaction with other species is critical for human survival.

 Graptolites were small marine colonial organisms, the fossilised remains of which are commonly found in black shale rocks that once were muddy sea floors; they look like impressions of tiny hacksaw blades on the rock surfaces.